Yet another article about why my cipher string is better than yours

 Prioritization Logic

-- AESGCM ciphers are preferred over everything else.
+- AESGCM ciphers are normally preferred over everything else.

 - AES-128 is preferred to AES-256.
 AES-256 provides little improvement to security, while AES-128 is faster making it less taxing in virtual server environments and more resistant to timing attacks.